 Some of the pop-up exclusives included a long-sleeve “Super Far” shirt and a “Property of LANY” t-shirt.
 For the super fans out there who want more than just a poster, each of the large scale album art pieces was available for purchase for $500 as well.

 While I am a concert junkie who has willingly camped for that barricade spot at a general admission show, I’m new to the pop-up shop game.
 And let me tell you, what I thought was going to be a two or three hour adventure turned into an all-day excursion.

-The shop’s official hours, as stated on Klein’s Instagram page (a post which has since been deleted), were supposed to be 3-8 p.m.
+The shop’s official hours, as stated on the band’s Twitter, were supposed to be 3-8 p.m.
 Clearly they underestimated the turnout, because the tail-end of the line barely trickled in after 8:30 p.m. and a handful of fans were still lingering at 9 p.m.